Federal Executive Council of the Socialist Federal Republic of Yugoslavia: Structure

 The Federal Executive Council as a whole was considered a cabinet if one was to compare SFR Yugoslavia to other countries at the time.
+The federal secretariats were the equivalent of ministries in other countries.

 Responsibilities

 The FEC was responsible for most day to day tasks of the S.F.R.Y assembly.
 These included reviewing policy set by the S.F.R.Y assembly, creation of federal bills to be submitted to the S.F.R.Y assembly, submission of budget regulations for the Federal Budget, and adopting regulations to enforce Federal Statutes.